 But what if your employees don’t sit at a desk, checking off tickets in a CRM like Salesforce?
 Can a small business or a local business also profit from team gamification?

 Not to worry – almost all jobs can be gamified.
 If you’re able to break the work down to obvious pieces that can be completed in less than a day, you can already quantify and count the achievements of your team.
+Keep track of achievements with a central app and be creative with the rewards!

 The need to switch working days in the calendar can come up for everyone, so picking up a co-worker’s shift is usually done out of reciprocity.
 In some collectives it may be productive to further incentivize open shift pickup – and gamification is a perfect tool for this.